-Let us start by exploring one of the Israeli figures attributed with symbolic meaning in the cultural discourse in general, and in the literary discourse, in particular—the combat soldier.
-In literature and film, that have been an integral part of Israeli culture from its birth, the soldier’s conduct constituted a benchmark for the entire society’s behavior.
+Let us start by exploring a prototypical character that has been charged with symbolic meaning in Israeli cultural and literary discourse, time and again—the combat soldier.
+From the very beginnings of Israeli culture, representations of the soldier’s conduct in literature and film were seen as constituting a benchmark for the society as a whole.
 His morality symbolized, for better or for worse, the collective’s morality.
-Also in American culture and literature, and certainly in the Jewish-American discourse, the combat soldier appeared as a symbol of Israeliness.
-A well-known example is Ari Ben-Canaan, the protagonist in Leon Uris’s best-seller Exodus, and his film counterpart (played by Paul Newman), .
+Likewise, in American literature and culture, and certainly in Jewish-American discourse, the combat soldier epitomized Israeliness.
+Ari Ben-Canaan, the protagonist in Leon Uris’s best-seller Exodus, and his film counterpart (played by Paul Newman), is but one well-known example.
 Images of tough, disciplined Israeli soldiers abounded in popular non-fiction books about Israel, as well as in contemporary issues of Time, Life, and The Saturday Evening Post, among others.

-The military context also garnered interest and acquired collective significance in the mediating processes of Hebrew literature to American audiences.
+The military context garnered interest and acquired similar collective significance in the mediating processes of Hebrew literature to American audiences.
 Pulitzer Prize winner and American author, James Michener’s introduction to the national anthology Firstfruits (1973), is an effective example.
 Published on the occasion of the twenty-fifth anniversary of the State of Israel by the Jewish Publication Society of America, the anthology was, in the words of author and one of the publication’s chief editors, Chaim Potok, “our gift to the new land on its twenty-fifth birthday.”
-The celebratory context in which the book was published largely dictated the nature of Michener’s introduction—much of its content diverged from literary topics, while Michener saw fit to dedicate a separate paragraph to the Israeli army.
-In this paragraph, he not only portrayed the army as moral, but also argued that the military transforms Israelis into better people: “Israel used the necessity of its army as a heaven-sent excuse to educate its young people to a higher standard than they might otherwise have attained.
+The celebratory context in which the book was published largely dictated the nature of Michener’s introduction, much of which diverged from literary topics.
+For instance, Michener saw fit to dedicate a paragraph to the Israeli army, arguing that the military transforms Israelis into better people: “Israel used the necessity of its army as a heaven-sent excuse to educate its young people to a higher standard than they might otherwise have attained.
 This is one of the brightest successes of Israel’s first twenty-five years, and one least appreciated in the outside world.”
-Moreover, Michener pointed to the anthology authors’ military service, thereby creating a linkage between the Israeli author and the image of the combat soldier: “I was struck by the number of writers in this anthology who had some of their education in uniform.
-I doubt if they liked it at the time, but the system of which they were part seems to me the finest in the world, a prime example of converting necessity to virtue.” its morality implies the morality of the state.
+Referring to the military service of authors included in the anthology, Michener created an implicit link between the Israeli writer and the image of the combat soldier: “I was struck by the number of writers in this anthology who had some of their education in uniform.
+I doubt if they liked it at the time, but the system of which they were part seems to me the finest in the world, a prime example of converting necessity to virtue.”
+In light of the representativeness of the Israeli army in American popular discourse, Michener’s attributing it with high moral values carries a significant collective meaning: its morality implies the morality of the state.

-Likewise, both the portrayal of soldiers and combat in the Hebrew literature and its collective significance were inextricably linked to the question of morality.
-What were probably the most important protest stories in Hebrew literature not only depicted soldier figures, they were also grounded in military incidents and contexts.
-This fact renders the mediation of these characters and events to the Jewish-American reader particularly interesting.
-Let us look, for instance, at the ‘fate’ that S. Yizhar’s stories “Khirbet Khizeh” and “The Prisoner,” both published in Hebrew in 1949, met in their English translations.
+The inextricable linkage between representations of soldiers and warfare, and the issue of morality is salient in most of the major protest stories in Hebrew literature.
+These stories were often grounded in military incidents and contexts, and seen as offering commentary on Israeli history and ethics.
+This renders their mediation to the Jewish-American audience particularly interesting and highly revealing.
+Let us look, for instance, at S. Yizhar’s “Khirbet Khizeh” and “The Prisoner,” both published in Hebrew in 1949.

 These two stories...